Silberlocke Korean Fir

 You probably don’t have spiders as large— or approachable—a these in your garden, but Sara Monte in Kenwood welcomes them in her Kenwood nursery, saying that “spiders and spider webs are a natural fit for fall.”

-Fabricated by metal artist David Mudgett, about a dozen larger-than-life fantasy insects, mostly spiders, will seemingly crawl through the brightly colored foliage at Monte’s Wildwood Farm through December, part of “Fantasy Insects and Fall Color” exhibit.
+Fabricated by metal artist David Mudgett, about a dozen larger-than-life fantasy insects, mostly spiders, will seemingly crawl through the brightly colored foliage at Monte’s Wildwood Nursery through December, part of “Fantasy Insects and Fall Color” exhibit.
 The smallest is 12 by 12 inches, the largest has legs that stretch 9 feet, and a scorpion-like creature stands 15 feet tall.
 From 1 to 4 p.m.
 Oct.
 18 visitors can meet the artist and learn about gardening for gorgeous fall colors such as gold, orange and crimson during a guided tour of the Wildwood nursery and gardens which are known for its Japanese maples, dogwoods, katsura and smoke trees.
 A guided tour is at 2:30 p.m.
 There are also multiple sculptures on permanent display by 11 California artists at Wildwood.
-Wildwood Farm at 10300 Sonoma Highway in Kenwood is open from 10 a.m. to 3 p.m.
+Wildwood Nursery at 10300 Sonoma Highway in Kenwood is open from 10 a.m. to 3 p.m.
 Tuesdays and 9 a.m. to 4 p.m.
 Wednesdays through Sundays.
 Almost 80 percent of the nursery and gardens are wheelchair accessible.

 Sunset Magazine, May 2009 - Northern California May Checklist

 Shop for kousa dogwoods These shrubs (which can be trained as trees) have delicate-looking flowers in late spring and stunning red fruit and foliage color in fall.
-Sara Monte of Wildwood Farm Nursery in Kenwood (888/833-4181) recommends these from its long list of in-stock kousas: white-bloomed ‘Angel Wings’, pink-flowering ‘Satomi’, and ‘Wolf Eyes’, which has cream-edged leave.
+Sara Monte of Wildwood Nursery in Kenwood (888/833-4181) recommends these from its long list of in-stock kousas: white-bloomed ‘Angel Wings’, pink-flowering ‘Satomi’, and ‘Wolf Eyes’, which has cream-edged leave.
 Read complete article

 The Press Democrat, May 9, 2009: Garden Doctors